uit-no/python-course/exercises.rst

   [(3, 4, 5), (5, 12, 13), (6, 8, 10), (8, 15, 17), (9, 12, 15), (12, 16, 20)]

-Try to implement the list of all such triples using a list comprehension in one single line.
+Try to implement the list of all such triples using a list comprehension in one single line of python code.
+Use a variable for the upper bound such that if you one day need all pythagorean triples up to n = 2000 you only need to change one line of code.

 Higher-order functions